-You will be introduced to the role of pharmacy, the pharmacist and the pharmacy technician in the health care delivery system.
+Continuation of PM105, in the study of the role of pharmacy, the pharmacist and the pharmacy technician in the health care delivery system.
 The course incorporates the history of pharmacy practice, laws and ethics, terminology, routes, dosage information, A & P, medications, and operations of community based and institutional pharmacies.
 Cultural and ethnic variations in relationship to medications in a multi-disciplinary setting are addressed.
 Emphasis is placed on committing to lifelong learning in a continually changing environment.
-Pre-requisites: PM 101 & PM 105.
+Prerequisites: PM 101 & PM 105.
 (OSO)